JamesSkemp/words/content/post/what-the-boss-means-to-me-an-open-letter-to-bruce-springsteen.md

 +++
-title = "What The Boss means to me; an open letter to Bruce Springsteen" summary = "An open letter to Bruce Springsteen, The Boss." draft = false comments = true date = "2009-02-18T08:07:00-06:00"
+title = "What The Boss means to me; an open letter to Bruce Springsteen" description = "An open letter to Bruce Springsteen, The Boss." draft = false comments = true date = "2009-02-18T08:07:00-06:00"